gowthamhegade/impact_qt_test/readme.md

 ### 5. Install Dependencies and Run Application
    - In the second CMD, run the following commands:
      ```bash
+     cd impactbasedtesting
      pip install -r requirements.txt
      streamlit run app.py
      ```

+## Notes

+- **Path Considerations:** Change the paths in database.py according to the directory structure.